yangkyeongmo/yangkyeongmo.github.io/_posts/2024-07-31-dealing-with-minor-trauma.md

 One connection between a traumatic experience and actual medical trauma is that it lasts.
 After you experience it, things get really hard to get that off.
 Let's find some examples from what I know.
 Losing leg is an extreme example.
 If it's done, I'm sorry but there's no going back.
 And here's a very mild one: dealing with stubborn boss.

-My second workplace wasn't really a good experience in retrospect.
+These days I feel kind of bitter about my second workplace.
 I was one of the people who left the company when they made us voluntarily leave when they failed to do IPO.
 I know what you're going to say, e.g. actually I'm forced to leave, but for me it **was** voluntary.
 Kind of.
 But keeping that aside other memories weren't that good either.
 Especially the ones within first three months.

 When I was in my first workplace I wanted to go somewhere that makes a product that I use.
 Now I realize such thing doesn't matter very much to me, but then I somehow believed being part of maker of a product I use will automatically make me love working in there too.
 That might have been a good choice, but I made two mistakes here.
 One, I didn't use that product very much.
 Two, I wasn't really a fan of it.